 Description and Purpose

 The Tool Runner acts as a controller for all the other utilities contained within the CACIE tool set.
 The Tool Runner determines configuration control status of an invoked tool and documents its version and QA status (i.e., whether or not the invoked tool has been tested and qualified in compliance with the CACIE Integrated Software Management Plan).

+A “manual” mode is provided that allows the user to document that they have taken a manual step (modified a file, or similar).
+In this case, code is not executed and the description field is piped directly to the run log.

 Functional Requirements